pjtunstall/a-ray-tracer-darkly/README.md

 ### World and plane in context

 And here it all is in context.
 There's a lot of info in this next snippet, so feel free to skip some and come back to it later.
 The full example (plane together with a [sphere from the next section](#sphere)) can be found in `examples/demo/basic.rs`.
 To try it, uncomment the corresponding line in `main.rs` and run `cargo run --release`.
-Note that, in `basic.rs`, the import statements refer to the library as `crate` because `basic.rs` itself belongs to the library.
-If you're importing items into a separate crate, you should refer to it as `rt`, as in the snippets below.
+Note that, in `basic.rs`, the import statements refer to my ray-tracing library as `crate` because `basic.rs` itself belongs to this crate.
+If you're importing items from it into a crate of your own, you should refer to mine as `rt`, as in the snippets below.

 ```rust
 // main.rs